Sequential Selection with Expirations: Greedy Policies for I.I.D. Evaluation Times

 \subsection{Preliminaries}

-In this subsection, we recast the $\ssx$ problem by first defining states that keep track of the history of actions and jobs remaining in the system.
+In this subsection, we recast the \ssx problem by first defining states that keep track of the history of actions and options remaining in the system.
 Then, we define policies that make decisions based on these states.
-Finally, we introduce the value (or reward) collected by the policy.
+Finally, we introduce the value (or value) collected by the policy.